fengalin/raspdac-on-osmc/README.md

 $ sudo passwd
 ```

-After you log out, just issue the following command to connect to the RaspDAC:
+After you log out, just issue the following command to connect to the RaspDAC
+(you won't need the password):
 ```
 $ ssh osmc@192.168.0.15
 ```